U.S. Route 90 in Florida: Pensacola Scenic Bluffs Highway

 After the eastern terminus of SR 296 at Perry Avenue, the name of the road changes to "Scenic Highway," becoming an official Florida Scenic Highway known as the Pensacola Scenic Bluffs Highway.
 It narrows down from four lanes to two lanes between Chipley Avenue and Strong Street, and it turns north where it runs along the west side of Escambia Bay.
 Along the way, it frequently encounters the CSX P&A Subdivision, a former Louisville and Nashville Railroad line that carried Amtrak's Sunset Limited from 1993 until 2005 when Hurricane Katrina truncated the line to New Orleans.
 The road moves closer to the tracks near Magnolia Point just south of Hyde Park Road.
 Most of the area along this segment is residential, and those that aren't normally tend to consist of either parkland or merely open space.

-Despite having neither a state or county road designation, the intersection of Summit Boulevard of importance because it leads to Pensacola Regional Airport.
+Despite having neither a state or county road designation, the intersection of Summit Boulevard is of importance because it leads to Pensacola International Airport.
 After another random series of local streets, residences and parks, US 90 approaches a signaled intersection with Langley Avenue, which is across the street from a wayside for Chimney Park along Red Bluff, the site of the former Hyer-Knowles Planing Mill, which was destroyed by Confederate General Braxton Bragg as part of an attempt to prevent the factory from falling into Union hands.
 This site has been part of the National Register of Historic Places since May 2012.
 Just west of a peninsula called Gulf Point, the last state highway US 90 encounters in the city is SR 742.
 From there it enters Ferry Pass, where it will remain through the rest of the county.
 US 90 then encounters the first of five interchanges with I-10 at exit 17 (which is a folded diamond interchange), just before I-10 crosses the Escambia Bay Bridge.
 Later, the P&A Subdivision branches off to the east at Lora Point in order to cross its own bridge across the bay while US 90 moves to the northwest along the coast of Macky Bay.
 The first intersection along this segment also happens to be the first major intersection, SR 290 (Olive Road).
 All other streets along this segment are local ones, and all on the west side of the road.
 However, when the coastline moves to the north it provides local streets on the east side.
 Once this happens, the route finally encounters the eastern terminus of US 90 Alt. where the scenic route officially ends, and it becomes a four-lane divided highway again before crossing some bridges along the swamps on the left side of the bay the first of which is for the Escambia River where it crosses the Escambia–Santa Rosa county line.